FACTBOX-Key dates on Trump's overlapping legal and political calendars | Politics

 MARCH 4, 2024 Trial starts in a federal criminal case in Washington that charges Trump with illegally trying to reverse his 2020 election loss.
 MARCH 5, 2024

-"Super Tuesday," in which 14 state presidential primaries take place.
+"Super Tuesday," in which 15 Republican state presidential primaries and caucuses are scheduled to take place.
 This event often whittles down the field to a handful of candidates.
 MARCH 25, 2024 Scheduled start of a New York state criminal trial, in which Trump is accused of falsifying business records to cover up a hush-money payment to a porn star before the 2016 presidential election.
 This date may change if it conflicts with the federal case in Washington.

 MAY 20, 2024 Scheduled start of a federal criminal trial in Miami, in which Trump is charged with unlawfully keeping classified government documents after leaving office and lying to officials who sought to recover them.
 JUNE 4, 2024